lbain/lucybain/source/blog/2014/09-29-explaination-of-this.md

 ## Explain how this works in JavaScript

-Huh, well that’s something I've been trying to figure out as I work with JS. `this` still doesn't make perfect sense to me.
+Huh, well that’s something I've been trying to figure out as I work with JS. `this` still doesn’t make perfect sense to me.
 But here’s my current understanding...

 **`this` is the context the code is running in**